Differentiable Quantum Architecture Search: Methods

 As explained in Algorithm \ref{alg:dqas}, not all $\theta$ parameters would be present in a circuit which are sampled according to the probability $P(\vect{k},\vect{\alpha})$ at every iteration.
 For missing parameters in a particular circuit, the gradients are simply set to $0$ as anticipated.

 Calculations of gradients for $\vect{\alpha}$ should be treated more carefully, since these parameters are directly related to the outcomes of the Monte Carlo sampling from $P(\vect{k},\vect{\alpha})$.
 The calculation of gradient for the Monte Carlo expectations is an extensively studied problem \cite{Mohamed2019a} with two possible mainstream solutions: score function estimator \cite{Kleijnen1996} (also denoted as REINFORCE \cite{Williams1992}) and pathwise estimator (also denoted as reparametrization trick \cite{Kingma2013}).
 In this work, we utilize the score function approach as it is more general and bears the potential to support calculations of higher order derivatives if desired \cite{Foerster2018b, Zhang2019b}.
-For unnormalized probabilistic model, the gradient with respect to $\vect{\alpha}$ is given by \al{\nabla_{\vect{\alpha}} \mathcal{L}=\sum_{\vect{k}\sim P}\nabla_{\vect{\alpha}} \ln P(\vect{k}, \vect{\alpha})\, L(U(\vect{k}, \vect{\theta}))- \nonumber \\ \sum_{\vect{k}\sim P}L(U(\vect{k}, \vect{\theta})) \sum_{\vect{k}\sim P}\nabla_{\vect{\alpha}} \ln P(\vect{k}, \vect{\alpha}). }
+For unnormalized probabilistic model, the gradient with respect to $\vect{\alpha}$ is given by \cite{Note1} \al{\nabla_{\vect{\alpha}} \mathcal{L}=\sum_{\vect{k}\sim P}\nabla_{\vect{\alpha}} \ln P(\vect{k}, \vect{\alpha})\, L(U(\vect{k}, \vect{\theta}))- \nonumber \\ \sum_{\vect{k}\sim P}L(U(\vect{k}, \vect{\theta})) \sum_{\vect{k}\sim P}\nabla_{\vect{\alpha}} \ln P(\vect{k}, \vect{\alpha}). }

 For normalized probability distributions, $\langle \nabla_{\vect{\alpha}} \ln P\rangle_P = 0$ and we may simply focus on the first term.
 Gradient of $\ln P$ can be easily evaluated via backward propagations on the given well-defined probabilistic model.
+By considering baseline trick to reduce the estimation variance, a batch size in the order of $10$ is enough for a success DQAS training.

-~ {\bf Probabilistic models.} Throughout this work, we utilize the simplest probabilistic models: independent category probabilistic model.
+~ {\bf Probabilistic models.} Throughout this work, we utilize the simplest probabilistic models: independent category probabilistic model, also known as na\"ive mean field model in energy model context.
 We stress that more complicated models such as the energy based models \cite{Hinton2012, Carleo2017, Verdon2019} and autoregressive models \cite{Germain2015, Wu2019,Sharir2019, Liu2019} may yield better performances under certain settings where explicit correlation between circuit layers is important.
 Such sophisticated probabilistic models can be easily incorporated into DQAS, and we leave this investigation as a future work.